Summer Company

 Program Details

-Within the program period, participants are expected to accumulate the required number of hours working in and on their summer companies.
+During the program period, participants are expected to apply their learning by actively working in and on their summer businesses and accumulating the required program hours:

 Application Process